karimova/cancer_detection/README.md

 - Build classification models using multiclass SVM, Random Forest, and Deep Neural Network.
 - Apply feature selection algorithms (forward selection and backward elimination) using the selected attributes from Step 2.
-- Validate the selected genes using statistical significance testing (t-test for one vs. all and F-test).
+- Validate the selected genes using statistical significance testing (F-test).

 By completing these steps, I aim to contribute to early cancer detection by developing effective classification models that can accurately identify different types of cancer based on genetic attributes.